bnnadi/confida-service/docs/ASYNC_MIGRATION_GUIDE.md

 ## Overview

-This document outlines the migration from synchronous to asynchronous database operations in InterviewIQ.
+This document outlines the migration from synchronous to asynchronous database operations in Confida.
 The migration implements a dual-mode architecture that supports both synchronous and asynchronous database operations, allowing for gradual migration and zero-downtime deployment.

 ## Migration Strategy